gvwilson/thirdbit/_posts/2004/2004-06-21-welcome-to-the-helium-blog.md

 ---
 This is just a first post to say hello and welcome to the Helium blog.

-You can visit Helium's webpage <a href="http://pyre.third-bit.com/helium/">here</a>.
+You can visit Helium's webpage here.
 Please don't feed the programmers.